kcook10/kcook10/README.md

-### Hi there 👋

-👋 Hey there!
+### 👋 Hey there!
 I'm Kate Cook - Future-Forward Coder & Explorer 🚀

 I am a full-stack developer with a strong interest in front-end development and UI and UX design.